max3-2/pybudgetbook/README.md

 ## Installation
 This is fairly easy, just run `pip install pybudgetbook`.
-Please note that a `tesseract` installation is required, the executable `tesseract` must be in the path.
+Please note that a `tesseract>=4` installation is required with Version `5.` being recommended, the executable `tesseract` must be in the current path.

+For macOS, I recommend homebrew for base installation and language packs, running `brew install tesseract` and `brew install tesseract-lang`.

+For Windows, precompiled binaries can be found and installed.
+Those not always update `PATH` so I recommend checking that `tesseract` works in a console.

 ## Tutorial
 First of all, it should be noted that any of the three main parts **Parsing**,